Harryyadav/slate/source/includes/introduction.md

 `/?page_size=10`

 This will limit the result set down to 10 (or fewer) elmenets.
 There will be a few additional values returned in addtion to the results list. `next` and `previous` are URLs you can request to get the next or previous result set. `count` is the total number of resources available.

+# Updating Resources

+To update a resource you should submit a PATCH request with the fields you wish to update.
+While the API *currently* supports PUT requests as well, we recommend you avoid using PUT.
+With PUT you are required to send all the fields of the resource, and if you fail to do so the missing fields values are cleared.
+This behaviour is often unexpected or confusing to new (and experienced!) developers working with REST.
+We may deprecate support for PUT updates in a future iteration of APIv2.